doublemoulinet/Morrowind-Modular-Mod-Guide/FINISHLINE.md

 Note that you will need to regenerate these two plugins nearly each time you adjust your load order (update, remove or add a plugin) so that the changes are carried on.
 For your convenience, Wrye Mash will indicate if the plugins are missing masters and require regenerating (the plugin will turn yellow or red in the Mods Tab).

 ## Merging
 If you have installed new weapon/item mods and would like to reduce the plugin count, you can use MWedit to open all these plugins simultaneously and merge them into a new plugin (I usually call mine "Unique Items Merged.esp").
+This is an optional, and unnecessary, step.
 Remember to clean any created plugins with TESTool and tes3cmd.

+Morrowind's plugin limits is 255 active plugins.
+If you have followed this guide you will likely wind up with 125-140 plugins, well below the limit.

-As a rule, don't merge ESPs with scripts.
+As a rule, don't merge ESPs with dialogue.
+Scripts, if they are few and short, may be safe to merge.

 ## Load order and Late Loaders
 Generally, ESPs should remain in the order that they were installed in this guide.